-- (1) Base compensation represents the cash compensation paid annually to our executive officers (or their companies), as well as any social security payment relating to premiums paid in addition to the cash salary for mandatory employee insurances required by Dutch law and paid to the tax authorities. - (2) Share-based compensation includes payments made by Allego under the Management Incentive Plan and Long-Term Incentive Plan described below.
-For details related to the specific share-based compensation received, refer to Notes 11.3 (Management Incentive Plan) and 11.4 (Long-Term Incentive Plan) of the consolidated financial statements elsewhere in this Annual Report.
+- (1) Base compensation represents the cash compensation paid annually to our executive officers (or their companies), as well as any social security payment relating to premiums paid in addition to the cash salary for mandatory employee insurances required by Dutch law and paid to the tax authorities. - (2) Share-based compensation includes payments made by Allego under the Long-Term Incentive Plan described below.
+For details related to the specific share-based compensation received, refer to Note 11.4 (Long-Term Incentive Plan) of the consolidated financial statements elsewhere in this Annual Report.
 Additionally, certain of Allego's executive officers have received and may in the future receive additional share-based compensation related to the Second Special Fees Agreement from E8 Investor, in connection with the employment agreements with Mathieu Bonnet and Alexis Galley.
 For further detail, see "Item 7.B.
-Major Shareholders and Related Party Transactions-Related Party Transactions".
-These are not included within the historical compensation amounts as they are not paid by Allego. - (3) Additional benefits include reimbursement of car expenses.
+Major Shareholders and Related Party Transactions".
+These are not included within the historical compensation amounts as they are not paid by Allego.